gtempus/sump_pump/README.md

-Start to document the sump pump project.
+Using WINC and SUNKEE current sensor in the garage for the sump pump.